-I didn’t want to give you a year of reading –just a few essentials.
+I didn’t want to give you a year of reading –just a few essential nomad books.

 Mindset and Overcoming Personal Obstacles